 A few years ago while we were tasting our way around Tasmania we visited a Lavender Farm, I have always meant to try and recreate some of the Lavender dishes we sampled.
 Initially, I had been a little apprehensive about eating Lavender as it seemed a little odd to flavour food with a scent I associated with potpourri or Nana’s drawer liners, but some of the tastes were amazing.
 I particularly enjoyed the Strawberry and Lavender Jam, Lavender Ice-cream and Lavender Shortbread Biscuits.

 Once we arrived home I added lavender to my garden, and have patiently waited for it to flower ever since.
 A few years on the Lavender has not even looked liked obliging me with a flower.
 Recently I came across a recipe for Lavender Shortbread and after checking my Lavender plant decided on Plan B, I went to my local speciality ingredients store and bought some dried culinary Lavender.

 Here is the recipe and my results.
 The shortbread is amazingly buttery and sweet and tastes fantastic with the lavender.
 The aroma of the biscuits cooking is a little strange, as there was a very strong potpourri smell throughout the house but the taste was beautiful.
 Oh, and I do love a biscuit which is made 100% in a food processor.

-So tell me everyone… what do you think of flowers in cooking.
-Does the flower belong on the menu??
+Tell me everyone, what do you think of flowers in cooking.
+Does the flower belong on the menu?
 What is your favourite floral dish?